MatthewKaes/AccelerPaint/README.md

 AccelerPaint
 =============

 A simple open source image manipulation software with OpenCL acceleration.
 AccelerPaint can load basic image files (PNG, GIF, BMP, JPG).
 AccelerPaint currently supports layers, scrolling for large images and rendering out multilayered images to a single composite file.
-A simple interface is currently implemented for loading and managing files however manipulation features are not yet implemented.
+A simple interface is currently implemented for loading and managing files.

 Current Interface